tonythor/cuny-datascience/data607-data-acquisition-and-management/projects/rekognition-demo/README.md

 * [./output.log](./output.log)

 ## Why did I choose this as my demo?
-Multiple times in my career I've had build systems to extract metadata from images, pdfs, word docs, quicktimes, etc. On multiple occasions, these rocket-science-complex projects were person-years worth of effort.
-With the introduction of open source in the 2010's it got a little easier, but everything changed when cloud took over.
-Now days, AWS, GCP and Azure have hundreds of API's data scientists can use
+Many times in my career I've built systems to extract metadata from images, pdfs, word docs, videos, etc. These rocket-science-complex projects were often person-years worth of effort.
+In the early 2000's, extraction got a little easer due to the momentum of open source.
+Later on though, when compute microservices like Rekognition started to be offered via API, everything totally changed.
+Now days, AWS, GCP and Azure have hundreds of API's data scientists can use.
+Picking underlying technology, like metadata extraction, is now more like picking what store to buy a commodity from.

-This particular demo took me about eight hours to set up and get working.
-20 years ago, my team did something similar and it was one of those person-year long projects.

-The point is, sometimes you have to roll your own system, sometimes you don't.
-Think about it before you do either.
-This is demo is charged by API call.
-If we were doing a billion of API calls for non profit, it might not make sense.
-If you're working on a startup and tying to push something out the door by enxt month, pay per use api's might be perfect.
+The point of this demo is, sometimes you have to roll your own systems and build the rocket-science-complex tools, and sometimes you don't.
+From somebody that has done both, I only suggest think first before you pick.
+This is demo cost per API call.
+A billion of API calls for non profit might not make sense, but if you're working with a startup trying to build a new product by October, pay per use API's might be perfect.

 ## Demo assumes:
 1. You already have python3 installed somewhere so you can use it to setup your virtualenv.
 Verify python3 with this command: